s2hub/docs/articles/werner_krauss_upgrade_ss5_to_ss6/upgrade_from_silverstripe_5_to_6.md

 # Updating to Silverstripe 6
 In June 2025 Silverstripe 6 was released.
 A new major version, cool.
 Some cool new features and many small changes under the hood for an up-to-date codebase.

 The most significant changes are that it bumped the minimum Version of PHP to 8.3 and many classes got renamed.
 So updating could be cumbersome?
 Not really.
-As many people face the problems of upgrading code, some clever guys invented Rector, a tool for upgrading PHP with defined and tested rules, so-called rectors.
+As many people face the problems of upgrading code, some clever folks invented Rector, a tool for upgrading PHP with defined and tested rules, so-called rectors.
 This can help us to e.g. rename classes automatically or to convert code to newer constructs, e.g. `match `instead of `switch`, `string_starts_with` instead of checking `str_pos`, etc...

 This document will lead you through the progress of upgrading a site from Silverstripe 5 to Silverstripe 6 and will explain the steps and tools I recommend for doing this task.